Izzlyb/FinTechCoBusinessCase/FinTech_Company_Business_Case.md

 They recently announced a deeper integration with **Schwab** and a partnership with **Salesforce** to connect to their financial Services Cloud.

+## Recommendations

+The company is growing fast in quantity of clients and amount of assets under management.
+This is a good reason for **Addepar** to start getting more into the Web 3.0 environment.
+This implies start implementing start contracts to increase the security, transparency and availability of customer information and contracts.
+This also would create an additional service of providing cryptography to their clientele by extending the API that they already have.
+Moving the Web 3.0 would expand the amount and type of clientele, create additional income streams and would put **Addepar** even more in the leadership position of financial services.

 ## References